mikechambers/dcli/README.md

 The core idea behind the project is to provide small, focused utilities that provide useful info by themselves, but that can also be combined together, or with other shell scripts to create greater functionality.

 To get started, download the release (or compile from source), and place the executables somewhere within your path so you can call them from anywhere.
-Doing this will make it easy to call from anywhere on your system and from other sciprts.
+Doing this will make it easy to call from anywhere on your system and from other scripts.

 If you are running on Mac, make sure to [read this article](https://github.com/mikechambers/dcli/wiki/Running-dcli-tools-on-Mac-OS-X) to ensure everything will run correctly.